 If your case is not agreed, meaning you and your spouse cannot agree on ALL the terms of your divorce, then you would be considered a “contested” divorce.
 We currently charge hourly fees for contested divorces.
-Our litigation attorney bills at $350 per hour and my rate is $400 per hour, and we usually charge anywhere from $1,500.00 to $2,500 in advance fees prior to representation.
+Our litigation attorney bills at $350 per hour and my rate is $400 per hour, and we usually charge anywhere from $1,500.00 to $2,500.00 in advanced fees prior to representation.
 Again, it depends on the complexity of your case.
 You control the purse strings to your case.

 I am sure there are many attorneys out there who charge less, but I can assure you that none have the client reviews that our office does.
 Our clients have made us the top rated divorce firm in Dallas on Avvo.com and we are the second highest rated in Texas.

 There is a minimum waiting period in Texas to get a divorce of sixty days.
 This is considered the “cooling off” period.
 Any divorce filed in Texas will take at least sixty days.

 A contested divorce can take a few months or a few years.
 There is no easy answer to the question.
 It depends on the level of the conflict between the parties, children, and the amount of property to divide.
 As I mentioned above, you control the purse strings to your divorce as far as costs, and you also control the clock as far as time.
 However, our internal policies and procedures are set up to aggressively manage cases, meaning that we try to move things along as quickly as possible within the rules of the Court.
 By doing so we can significantly reduce the length of our cases and therefore the costs to our clients.